-Edinburgh in 2 Days for Seniors - National Museum of Scotland
+Edinburgh in 2 Days - National Museum of Scotland

 A comfortable, low-walking two-day plan for seniors that prioritises step-free access, short transfers, frequent rests and calm dining while showing Edinburgh's highlights in pleasant May weather (long daylight, mild temperatures).